CLSherrod/clsherrod.github.io/_pages/projects.md

 Track your gardening using plain text Markdown and wiki-style backlinks.

 **2018 - Niche Newsletter**<br>
-Weekly newsletter, podcast and YouTube channel educating people in a niche.
+Weekly newsletter educating people in a niche.

 **2013 - 2018 Consulting on self-publishing books**<br>
 Helped people thru the process of self-publishing their book after I did it for my (first) book.